 Part I of this two-part case study provided a synoptic overview of Edouard and related the vortex-scale thermodynamic changes Edouard experienced to the precipitation evolution described using data from infrared and passive microwave sensors.
-In addition to mean thermodynamic profiles from each Global Hawk flight, which emphasized the importance of moistening and humidification of the middle troposphere in the initially drier upshear regions of the inner core, a detailed analysis was also provided for two typically under-sampled periods; one early when Edouard was slowly intensifying as a weak tropical storm, and the while Edouard was rapidly dissipating under high vertical wind shear and relative low sea surface temperatures.
+In addition to mean thermodynamic profiles from each Global Hawk flight, which emphasized the importance of moistening and humidification of the middle troposphere in the initially drier upshear regions of the inner core, a detailed analysis was also provided for two typically under-sampled periods; one early when Edouard was slowly intensifying as a weak tropical storm, and the other whenEdouard was rapidly dissipating under high vertical wind shear and relative low sea surface temperatures.
 Part II of this study describes a 2-day period (between those two periods analyzed in Part I), in which Edouard was intensifying to peak intensity and another day when it was beginning to weaken from that peak.
 Using the airborne Doppler radar from the NOAA P-3 aircraft, combined with Global Hawk and P-3 dropsondes, this part focuses on the kinematic structure and distribution of deep convection, as well as the mechanisms that dictate its radial and azimuthal distribution.

 2. Aircraft sampling and datasets used

 As discussed in Part I, multiple NOAA and NASA aircraft flew missions within and around Edouard between 12 and 19 Sept.
 Part II focuses on the coincident AV6/NOAA43 missions on 14 and 16 Sept., when Edouard was steadily intensifying (14 Sept.) and beginning to weaken after peak intensity (16 Sept.).
 Figure 1 shows the flight tracks of the aircraft sampling Edouard during these two days.
 On 14 Sept.
 NOAA43 flew a figure-4 pattern followed by a series of eyewall penetrations on the northeast side of the inner core (Uhlhorn et al. 2015).
 AV6 flew a combination of a lawnmower survey pattern during the first half of its mission, followed by a butterfly-type storm-relative pattern during the second half of its mission.
 On 16 Sept.
-NOAA43 flew a similar figure-4/eyewall sampling pattern, and AV6 flew a rotating butterfly pattern for its entire mission, providing extensive azimuthal coverage with its ~500 km radial legs centered on the storm.
+NOAA43 flew a repeated series of eyewall passes, while NOAA42 flew a partial figure-4 pattern followed by a series of spirals while deploying the low-altitude Coyote unmanned aerial system (Uhlhorn et al. 2015).
+Only NOAA43 is considered for this day.
+During this time AV6 flew a rotating butterfly pattern for its entire mission, providing extensive azimuthal coverage with its ~500 km radial legs centered on the storm.

 In addition to the dropsondes in Part I, Part II features three-dimensional analyses of wind and reflectivity from the airborne Doppler radar on the P-3.
-The analyses use a variational method (Gamache 1997; Reasor et al. 2009) to obtain grids with a 2 km x 2 km horizontal and a 0.5 km vertical spacing The individual radial passes, which generally take ~1 h to complete, are merged into a single analysis that represents the conditions of the vortex over the time scale of the flight pattern (~3 h for these missions).
+The analyses use a variational method (Gamache 1997; Reasor et al. 2009) to obtain grids with a 2 km x 2 km horizontal and a 0.5 km vertical spacing.
+The individual radial passes, which generally take ~1 h to complete, are merged into a single analysis that represents the conditions of the vortex over the time scale of the flight pattern (~3 h for these missions).
 The merged analyses are sufficient for the depiction of more slowly-evolving vortex-scale parameters that require greater spatial coverage, e.g., azimuthally-averaged fields and horizontal flow.
 For the smaller-scale and more rapidly-evolving convective-scale fields, individual radial passes are used.
 A similar analysis approach was followed in Rogers et al. (2012, 2013b, 2015).

 3. Vortex-scale structure and distribution of deep convection